sumanjs/suman/README.md

 ---

-(disclaimer: Suman is in beta, despite the current version number)
+(disclaimer: Suman is in beta, despite the current version number; Suman only supports Node versions > 4.0)

 ---